Update: ‘Price & Release date’ section updated.

-The Ioniq 6 will be manufactured at Hyundai’s Asan plant in South Korea.
+The Ioniq 6 is manufactured at Hyundai’s Asan plant in South Korea.
 The state-of-the-art facility is among the largest in Korea and has served as a model for Hyundai’s overseas plants.
-For the Ioniq 6, the Asan plant is being upgraded, where models like the Grandeur and Sonata are made currently.
-Hyundai has confirmed that it will start producing the Ioniq 6 by September 2022.

 Hyundai Motor Group will invest USD 7.4 billion in America by 2025, and a sizeable chunk will go into electrification.
-Production of HMG’s EVs in the U.S. will start with the Genesis Electrified GV70 in December 2022.
-The first model will roll out of Hyundai Motor’s Montgomery factory in Alabama.
+Production of HMG’s EVs in the U.S. started with the Genesis Electrified GV70.
+The model rolls out of Hyundai Motor’s Montgomery factory in Alabama.

 In H1 2025, HMG will start manufacturing EVs in the U.S. at the newly constructed factory in Bryan County, Georgia.
 This production site will be the company’s first dedicated EV plant worldwide.
 It will have a battery manufacturing facility as well, established through a strategic partnership.
 The new EV assembly plant and battery manufacturing facility will entail an investment of approximately USD 5.54 billion.
 The former will have an annual capacity of 300,000 units.
 Future models HMG makes in the U.S. may include the Hyundai Ioniq 6 and Hyundai Ioniq 7.